Boosting Convolution with Efficient MLP-Permutation for Volumetric Medical Image Segmentation: Experiments

 \subsection{Datasets and Evaluation Metrics}

-We conduct experiments on two publicly available datasets: COVID-19-20~\cite{roth2022rapid} and Synapse~\cite{landman2015miccai}.
+We conduct experiments on four publicly available datasets: COVID-19-20~\cite{roth2022rapid}, Synapse~\cite{landman2015miccai}, LiTS~\cite{bilic2023liver} and MSD BraTS~\cite{antonelli2022medical}.
 COVID-19-20 is comprised of 249 unenhanced chest CT scans, with 199 samples designated for training and 50 samples for testing.
 All samples are positive for SARS-CoV-2 RT-PCR.
-Synapse consists of 30 cases of CT scans, with 14, 4, and 12 cases designated for training, validation, and testing, respectively~\cite{cao2021swinunet}.
+Synapse consists of 30 abdominal CT scans, with 14, 4, and 12 cases designated for training, validation, and testing, respectively~\cite{cao2021swinunet}.
+LiTS consists of 131 contrast-enhanced abdominal CT scans, with 90, 15, and 26 cases for training, validation, and testing~\cite{lin2023rethinking}.
+MSD BraTS consists of 484 MRI scans in isotropic resolutions from patients diagnosed with either glioblastoma or lower-grade glioma, each containing four channels: FLAIR, T1w, T1gd, and T2w.
+The scans include ground truth labels for three tumor sub-regions: edema (ED), enhancing tumor (ET), and non-enhancing tumor (NET).
 For COVID-19-20, we use the official evaluation metrics from the challenge~\cite{roth2022rapid}, including Dice coefficient (Dice), Intersection over Union (IoU), Surface Dice coefficient (SD), Normalized Volume Difference (NVD), and Hausdorff Distance (HD).
-For Synapse, we follow \cite{chen2021transunet} to adopt Dice and HD as evaluation metrics.
-The computational cost is measured with an input size of $192\times192\times48$ and a batch size of 1, in terms of FLOPS (G), Parameters (M), Peak Memory (G) and Throughput (samples/s).
+For LiTS, we follow~\cite{lin2023rethinking} to adopt Dice and IoU as evaluation metrics.
+For MSD BraTS and Synapse, we follow~\cite{peiris2022robust} and~\cite{chen2021transunet} to adopt Dice and HD as evaluation metrics.
+The computational cost is measured with an input size of $192\times192\times48$ and a batch size of 1, in terms of FLOPS (G), Parameters (M), Peak Memory (G), and Throughput (samples/s).
 For details, please refer to \cite{hou2022vip}.